Leading organisation: MIO-ESCDE / MEdIES

 Considering these elements, it becomes clear that this output is aimed at impacting two main stakeholders: teachers and students.
 The STEAM box, in fact, will provide relevant useful tools and educational activities to primary school teachers who are its final users.
 In this way, the project aims to achieve a multiplier effect as any engaged teacher can then impact his/her entire class.
 At the same time, students are also beneficiaries of the STEAM box as with the support and guidance of their teachers during Labs, are going to experience in a cooperative environment how to use STEAM box, being motivated also by the contest.
 Furthermore, due to the young age of students and the needed support from parents, the educational activities of the STEAM box will indirectly also address the families, disseminating in this way the project’s activities among external stakeholders in the spirit of the whole-school approach.

-The abovementioned 3 pilars eventually furnish the STEAM box with a wide usability at transnational level.
+The above mentioned pillars eventually furnish the STEAM box with a wide usability at transnational level.
 Because of the universality of such approaches, their flexibility (e.g. for non formal education settings) and their adjustability (e.g. for secondary level) they can be used in all partner countries.
 The ‘box’ concept is also key in this output: in contrast with the strict sequence and bindings of formal curricula, this toolkit instead allows only parts of its content to used by the users’ according to their needs.
-Therefore, the STEAM box will be translated in all project languages (EN, IT, EL, RO, NL).
+Therefore, the STEAM box will be translated in all project languages (EN, IT, EL, MT, RO, NL).

-This output will be led by MIO-ESCDE with the support of THEMISTOKLIS and the whole Partnership with a technical and methodological support from AGORA who will be responsible for uploading contents on the website in order to be interactive, attractive and user-friendly.
+This output is led by MIO-ESCDE with the support of THEMISTOKLIS and the whole Partnership with a technical and methodological support from AGORA who will be responsible for uploading contents on the website in order to be interactive, attractive and user-friendly.